-2.0 Functional Overview
+2.1 Product Overview

-The Intel StrataFlash® memory family contains high-density memories organized as 32 Mbytes or 16Mwords (256-Mbit, available on the 0.18μm lithography process only), 16 Mbytes or 8 Mwords (128-Mbit), 8 Mbytes or 4 Mwords (64-Mbit), and 4 Mbytes or 2 Mwords (32-Mbit).
+The 3 Volt Intel StrataFlash® memory family contains high-density memories organized as 16 Mbytes or 8 Mwords (128-Mbit), 8 Mbytes or 4 Mwords (64-Mbit), and 4 Mbytes or 2 Mwords (32-Mbit).
 These devices can be accessed as 8- or 16-bit words.
 The 128-Mbit device is organized as one-hundred-twenty-eight 128-Kbyte (131,072 bytes) erase blocks.
-The 64-Mbit device is organized as sixty-four 128-Kbyte erase blocks while the 32-Mbit device contains thirty-two 128-Kbyte erase blocks.
-A 128-bit Protection Register has multiple uses, including unique flash device identification.
+The 64-Mbit device is organized as sixty-four 128-Kbyte erase blocks while the 32-Mbits device contains thirty-two 128-Kbyte erase blocks.
+Blocks are selectively and individually lockable in-system.
+A 128-bit protection register has multiple uses, including unique flash device identification.